Brenner Base Tunnel: Northern approach

 On its north end, the base tunnel (BBT) has two entrances, which must go underground a few kilometres before the junction with the main tunnels, and will also be built as part of the BBT.
 One route leads from the main Innsbruck station under Bergisel and the other connects with the Innsbruck bypass.
 This route adds about 8 km more to the length of the tunnel than the Innsbruck station route; with it included, the BBT, at 62.7 km, would become the longest continuous railroad tunnel in the world.
 However, if the Axentunnel extension is added to the Gotthard Base Tunnel, its length would become 75 km, allowing it to reclaim the 'longest tunnel' title.

 The northern approach from Munich within Germany is the 165 km Grafing–Rosenheim–Kufstein route.
 The "Brenner Nordzulauf" (Brenner northern link) project aims to construct a high-speed line for speeds of up to 230 km/h (143 mph) between Grafing and Brannenburg in addition to the existing line, adapting the route's capacity to the projected increase as a result of the BBT.
 The project has reached in-depth planning stages but suffers from lacking support by locals.
 A more direct route between Munich and Innsbruck, for example, via Garmisch-Partenkirchen, Mittenwald and Seefeld was not pursued, though it could have shortened the Munich Innsbruck line to 129 km.

 In Austria, a new double-track high-speed line supplements the Lower Inn Valley railway between Wörgl and Baumkirchen.
 It manages to cut travel time between Munich and Innsbruck from 1:50 via the old tracks to merely 0:55 using the high-speed line.
 About 32 km of the 40 km line through the Lower Inn Valley (Unterinntal) is built underground, in troughs, or under snow sheds.
 Noise and vibration mitigation is accomplished by the use of 80000 m2 of elastomer in a mass-spring system.
 The segment's track superstructure is load class E5.
 It is capable of handling 260–300 trains per day.
 This section was opened on 9 December 2012.
 Planning is under way on the continuation of this line to the German border at Brannenburg.

-The southern approach for the BBT will be 189 km long and reach from the southern portal of the tunnel in Franzensfeste/Fortezza to Verona.
-Planning has been completed for some sections.